 How to Get to Thrihnukagigur?

-The unique experience of going into the Thrihnukagigur volcano usually starts at the Blue Mountain parking lot, a meeting point for self-drive travelers and visitors who were picked up from Reykjavik.
+The unique experience of going into Thrihnukagigur volcano starts at the Blue Mountain parking lot.
+This is a meeting point for self-drive travelers and visitors picked up from Reykjavik.
 It’s about a 20-minute drive from the capital via Route 1 and later Route 417.

 From the parking lot, it takes less than one hour to walk on the vast lava field before you reach the Blafjoll welcome cabin.
-During the short hike, you will cross a terrain of gnarled basalts and green moss field.
+During the short hike, you will cross a terrain of basalts and green moss field.
 The hike is rated as moderate in difficulty.
-Although the trail is not entirely uphill, the participants need to be in good physical shape to manage the hiking or climbing part of the tour before you go into the volcano.
+Participants need to be in good physical shape to manage the hiking or climbing part of the tour.

 Thrihnukagigur’s Discovery and Exploration

 The volcano was discovered in 1974 by cave explorer Arni B. Stefannson, who also gave it its name “Thrihnukagigur.”
 The tremendous magma chamber bewildered many volcanologists and scientists when the discovery made world news.
 The discovery was news-worthy because something exceptional happened at Thrihnukagigur volcano – it left a large empty magma chamber without any cooled lava left inside.

 Some scientists assumed the lava was drained through tunnels and arteries deep into the earth.
 As the geological pressure was released through the rift beneath, Thrihnukagigur was able to be intact with a magma chamber and the entire mountain – a “pristine collapse” as Stefannson once put.